Curriculum studies: Hidden curriculum

 It teaches children life skills like learning to "wait quietly", exercising restraint, putting forth your best effort, completing work, keeping busy, cooperating, "showing allegiance to both teachers and peers", being neat and punctual, so on and so forth.

 Common core

-A type of curriculum that heavily focuses on building "literacy skills and understandings required for college and career readiness in multiple disciplines" is the curriculum aligned to common core.
-Common core curriculum has one main goal.
-That goal is to encourage critical thinking by utilizing the questioning strategy.
+Common core is a type of curriculum that heavily focuses on building "literacy skills and understandings required for college and career readiness in multiple disciplines" is the curriculum aligned to common core.
+The main goal of Common core is to encourage critical thinking by utilizing the questioning strategy.
 Students gain a more advanced understanding of a topic as they have to elaborate on their thoughts.
 Memorization is no longer key.
 This type of curriculum requires instructors to ask the right kind of questions, depending on one's content area, for it to be effective.

+To achieve Common core's primary goal of critical thinking, educators often utilize active learning methodologies.
+Active learning puts students into the role of active participate through collaborative problem-solving and hands-on learning.
+Research published by the Proceedings of the National Academy of Sciences (PNAS) found that these methods can reduce the achievement gap in STEM scores by 33% and narrow passing rate gaps by 45%.
+PNAS also found active learning makes complex technical content more accessible to underrepresented groups.

-Types of Ela and Social Studies question include:
+Types of ELA and Social Studies question include: